If you buy chicken frequently, you might wonder about those red spots commonly seen on breasts and thighs.

 They can also be due to the chicken being improperly bled out.
 This can be caused by improper cuts, positioning, stunning, and other factors.

-If the chicken carcass is inefficiently bled, this can lead to blood being held in the meat, which might induce the growth of spoilage microbes and be a carrier for foodborne diseases.
+If the chicken carcass is inefficiently bled, this can lead to blood being held in the meat, which might induce the growth of spoilage microbes and be a carrier for foodborne illness.

 Moreover, blood can also cause hemoglobin retention in the meat.
 Hemoglobin promotes lipid oxidation, which in turn, causes oxidative spoilage through storage and cooking (source: Asian-Australasian Journal of Animal Sciences).

-However, there is no need to be alarmed if you find red spots on your meat.
-The blood can be removed and any threat can be eliminated by cooking the chicken to a minimum internal temperature of 165 °F (73.9 °C) (source: USDA).
+However, there is no need to be alarmed if you find red spots on your fresh chicken meat.
+The blood can be removed, and any threat can be eliminated by cooking the chicken to a minimum internal temperature of 165 °F (73.9 °C) (source: USDA).

 Undercooked chicken can cause Salmonellosis and other foodborne diseases, so be sure to heat the chicken fully.